SpencerLott7/Leap-Frog/README.md

 Iterations: Added counters for each player of their available jumps and points.
-Added jump tokens that adds 1 to the players avalible jumps.
+Added jump tokens that add 1 to the player's available jumps.
 Added more platforms to add a challenge of high ground.
-I believe the limited jumps constrains the player so they have to think about when to jump more and allows them to go out and directly get more jumps.
+I believe the limited jumps constrains the player so they have to think about when to jump more which allows them to go out and directly get more jumps.
-The goals could be wait and hog all the jumps or just attack the player while theyre distracted getting the high ground.
+The goals could be to wait and hog all the jumps or just attack the player while they're distracted getting the high ground.
+Updated the jump counter and point counter to include player and color. added player win condition which is 4 jumps. made it so that when a player wins the player freezes and the game is stopped. added a winning label that displays which player won. modified platforms to make movement easier.